jlangch/venice/doc/readme/ascii-charts.md

 # ASCII Charts

-The ASCII charts module provides a simple way to render charts in pure ascii.
+The ASCII charts module provides a simple way to render charts in pure ascii and print it in a terminal.

 ## Example Percentage Bar Chart 1